redhat-cip/dci-ansible-agent/README.md

   - Should be able to reach:
     - The jumpbox via `http` (80) for yum repositories.
     - The jumpbox via `http` (5000) for docker registry.
+  - the Undercloud should be able to reach the overcloud External network.
+  During its run, Tempest will try to reach the floating IP on this range.

 ## First steps